bwdvolde/warehouse-visualization/README.md

 ### Requirements

-* npm
-* node
+* node 13

 ## Installation

-1\.
-Install required dependencies
+1. Install required dependencies

 ```
 npm install
 ```

-2\.
-Run application
+2. Run application

 ```
 npm start
 ```

-3\.
-Go to `localhost:8080` to see the application in action
+3. Go to `localhost:8080` to see the application in action